 Service, Manual & Warranty

-With the nature that you are using your generator for, you are going to want a generator whose company stands behind their product.
+With the nature that you are using your generator for, you are going to want a generator whose company stands behind its product.

 CAT is a worldwide industry leader in many different industries so it is not surprising that their generator warranties are above average.